NickyMeuleman/nicky-blog/src/pages/upgrading-to-gatsby-v2/index.md

 ## Use the same method importing/exporting

-A single file should use only ES6 modules (`import`) or only CommonJS (`require`), not a mix of both.
+A single file should use only ES6 modules (`import` syntax) or only CommonJS (`require` syntax), not a mix of both.

-The only place I had to change code was in my `Layout.js` file, where I required some fonts.
+The only place I had to change any code was in my `Layout.js` file, where I required some fonts.

 ```diff
 - require('typeface-roboto');